Selection Process and Timeline

 - Commitment to ongoing assessment and improvement of teaching and learning quality

 As a means of fostering a vibrant teaching and learning culture at the University of Louisville, each year the recipients of the Paul Weber Award for Departmental Excellence in Teaching organize and lead a presentation that is open to the university community.
 The presentation is designed as an opportunity to share the winning department’s outstanding achievements with the university community.
-Additionally, successful applications are posted on the Paul Weber Award website.
+Additionally, Stage One [PDF] and Stage Two [PDF] application materials for the winning departments are posted on the Paul Weber Award website.
 Submission of an application indicates the department's willingness to abide by these requirements.

 Departmental eligibility for consideration of an award is determined by a two-stage review process.
 In the first stage of the review process, each department on campus is invited to submit a brief application that briefly describes department activities that establish a commitment to teaching excellence.